Dear Rabbi Ginsburgh,

-Separation is the recognition that beside the natural soul, the Jewish People also possess a Divine soul.
-Thus, the Jewish People received the Torah, with its 613 commandments, while the non-Jewish Peoples are obligated to fulfill only 7 commandments.
+Separation is the recognition that beside the natural soul, the Jewish people also possess a Divine soul.
+Thus, the Jewish people received the Torah, with its 613 commandments, while non-Jews are obligated to fulfill only 7 commandments.

 Sweetening is the process through which, as a result of the above submission and separation, the Divine soul of Israel will become revealed to all.
 Consequently, all of mankind will be drawn upward in united aspiration to connect to the Divinity manifest in the Jewish People, and will call in the Name of God to serve Him “with one shoulder.”

 The source for this statement is (Deuteronomy 6:4), “Hear O’ Israel, Havayah is our God, God is one.”
 This verse refers to God’s attribute of mercy.
 The last word, “one” refers to the fact that all is God’s mercy.
 This verse is the unification that was given in the Torah for Jews.
 The Biblical commentator, Rashi, explains that Havayah is our God in this world, but that in the world to come (after the arrival of the Mashiach) the recognition that, “God is One” will be fulfilled for all the world, as in the verse (Zecharia 14:9), “And God will be King of all the world, on that day God will be One and His Name will be One.”